-Yes!
-A grease fire can be put out using salt.
-In fact, it’s one of the greatest chemicals for putting out a grease fire, along with baking soda.
-To burn, a fire requires oxygen.
-Salt suffocates it, preventing it from gaining access to oxygen, putting out the fire.
-Larger fires may necessitate the use of a lot of salt.
+Yes, A grease fire can be put out using salt.
+It’s one of the greatest chemicals for putting out a grease fire and baking soda.
+However, burning a fire requires oxygen.
+Salt suffocates it, preventing it from gaining access to oxygen.
+Therefore, putting out the fire Larger fires may necessitate the use of a lot of salt.

 Can you use baking soda to extinguish a grease fire?

-Yes!
-Baking soda can be used to light a grease fire.
-Baking soda is not as effective at putting out fires as salt.
-It’s best to extinguish small fires.
+Yes, Baking soda can be used to light a grease fire.
+However, baking soda is not as effective at lighting fires as salt.
+Therefore, it’s best to extinguish small fires.

 Can you use vinegar to extinguish a grease fire?

-No!
-Do not use vinegar.
+No, do not use vinegar.
 Vinegar can splash oil all over grease fires, just like water.
 This can lead to a fire hazard.
-Use dry ingredients such as baking soda and salt.
-They deprive the fire’s oxygen.
+Instead, use dry ingredients such as baking soda and salt; They deprive the fire’s oxygen.

-No!
-Avoid pouring milk on a grease fire.
-Oil can splash, which can cause severe burns and spread the fire!
-You can contain the oil better by using baking soda or salt to put out the fire.
+No, Avoid pouring milk on a grease fire Oil can splash, which can cause severe burns and spread the fire.
+Instead, you can contain the oil better by using baking soda or salt to put out the fire.
 If this doesn’t work, you can use your fire extinguisher.

 After reading the above post, do you still have any doubts about how to put out a grease fire?
 We have also shared some tips on preventing it from happening in the first place.
 But should anything happen and your kitchen is filled with smoke, there is no need to panic.
 All you need are a few safety steps and proper equipment.
 You can also call professionals if it gets beyond your control.